38th Oita International Wheelchair Marathon

-The Oita International Wheelchair Marathon was first held in 1981 in commemoration of the International Year of the Disabled as the world’s first international marathon event only for wheelchair users.
-The race is now officially recognized by the International Paralympic Committee, with athletes participating from the most countries and world records for both men and women, and has become the top wheelchair marathon event in the world.
+The Oita International Wheelchair Marathon was first held in 1981 in commemoration of the International Year of Disable Persons as the world’s first international marathon event only for wheelchair users.
+The race is now officially recognized by World Para Athletics, with athletes participating from inside and outside Japan and also with world records for both men and women, and has become the highest–level competition in the world.

 At the 37th event last year, there were a total of 224 athletes from 15 countries and from 31 prefectures around Japan.
 Unfortunately, however, we had no choice but to cancel the race for the first time in its history due to the bad weather by the approach of the typhoon.
 Presently, we are doing our best to prepare for the coming race to be held after two years, welcoming all of you in perfect conditions.

 Through the wheelchair marathon, one of the severest sports, the para athletes pushing their limits will give deep inspiration and courage not only to the spectators cheering along the course but to the many people in the world beyond generations with much hope.